Key Takeaways

 Management Fatigue

-Running a vacation rental is work—guest communications, turnover cleaning, maintenance, reviews, pricing optimization.
+Running a vacation rental is real work: guest communications, turnover cleaning, maintenance, reviews, pricing optimization.
 Even with a management company taking 25-35%, you're still involved.
 Some owners simply want out.

 Market Saturation